chnm/thatcamp-org/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 Change your theme and woried about losing the sidebar settings ?
 No problem, the plugin will save and restore the widgets_for_shortcode settings.
 On display it will then pick up the new themes sidebar settings.
 Check this still looks nice please! in some themes you may ned up with white text on a white background and will then have to override or change css.

-PLEASE get your widgets working in a sidebar BEFORE activating this plugin, and PLEASE read https://wordpress.org/plugins/amr-shortcode-any-widget/installation/ before asking any questions.

 == Installation ==